mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 price and adds 40% weight.

 Rifle: A standard Rifle barrel produces normal performance for all weapons.
-Cost is 30% of receiver price, and the bar- rel adds 50% of receiver weight to the weapon.
+Cost is 30% of receiver price, and the bar-rel adds 50% of receiver weight to the weapon.

 Long: A Long barrel adds 75% to receiver weight and 50% to cost.
 Range for high-velocity weapons is increased by